 Where do Jaguars fit in the Animal Food Chain?

-Jaguars play a vital role in the ecosystem, primarily considering that these big cats are at the top of their food chain.
+Jaguars play a vital role in the ecosystem because these big cats are at the top of their food chain.

-- They are opportunistic feeders predate on many organisms if they are available.
+- They are opportunistic feeders that depend on many organisms if available.

 - They consume organisms like fish, capybara, peccary, and tapirs.
 As a result, jaguars impact the local population of these creatures, thus preventing overpopulation.

-- This role ensures they keep a balance in the food chain, which further results in the existence of a healthy ecosystem.
+- This role ensures they balance the food chain, resulting in a healthy ecosystem.

 Given the above, it is evident that protecting jaguars and the environments they live in is an instrumental cause in the pursuance to ensure the presence of a thriving ecosystem.